 It only took about 30' for the Mini S to slow down enough to get to where we felt comfortable running it out, but it definitely gets a little squirrely right when you step off and unload the weight.

-This board is a fantastic value, earning the Best Buy Award.
-While it is a bit pricey overall, it gets you the best bang for the buck, as all the boards that are less expensive had at least one somewhat major issue that precluded them from winning an award.
+While it is a bit pricey overall, it gets you a solid bang for the buck, as most of the boards that are less expensive had at least one somewhat major issue that precluded them from winning an award.

 If you are looking for a solid, all-around electric skateboard and trying to keep some semblance of a budget, then this board should be your first choice.
 It's decently speedy, goes up and down hills with ease, and is quite fun to ride around town.
 The range is a little on the short side and it doesn't do the best with rough roads, but more than makes up for it in terms of convenience and ease of use.